joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-04-14-supreme-vacancies.md

 of ending in a divided-control cycle.

 The many terms that start at the beginning of joint-control cycles (after some divided-control ones), have end-times uniformly distributed between $0$ and $20$ cycles after the cycle start-times, and so in particular the end times that fall in divided-control cycles are uniformly distributed across them.
-So such terms that end in divided-control cycles have expected vacancies of exactly $3/2$.
+So such terms that end in divided-control cycles have expected vacancies of exactly $3/2$ cycles.

-But terms that start some positive time $t$ into a (joint-control) cycle and end in a divided-control cycle have a slightly higher chance of ending before than ending after $t$ into a cycle.
+But terms that start some positive time $t$ into a (joint-control) cycle and end in a divided-control cycle have a slightly higher chance of ending at times before $t$ than ending at times after $t$ into a cycle.
 Such terms have end-times uniformly spread over the periods that consist of the $19$ complete cycles within their possible durations, plus the initial $t$ portion of the cycle following those $19$.
 That means that such a term has probability $20t/(19+t)$ of ending less than $t$ into its end cycle, which is a bit greater than $t$.

-Taking that complication explicitly into account would involve finding an expression for the nonuniform distribution of such end-times, which from where I'm sitting looks like task better suited to the talents of others.
+Taking that complication explicitly into account would involve finding an expression for the nonuniform distribution of such end-times, which to my mind looks like a task better suited to the talents of others.
 Less imposing is the task of showing that, to a very close approximation, the distribution is in fact uniform; that is, that we can assume that it is uniform with very little effect on our calculation.

 Every term that ends in a divided-control cycle (every "TEDC") has its root in a term that started at the start of a joint-control cycle.
 The first-generation TEDCs have their ends uniformly distributed within cycles, producing uniformly-distributed starting points for second-generation TEDCs.